FloRiouffreyt/FloRiouffreyt.github.io/19_advice_generator_app/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Generate a new piece of advice by clicking the dice icon

 ### Screenshot